UofA-Blueprint/DishZero/backend/README.md

     query:
     ```
     all (admin only): if set to true, then all dishes will be returned.
-    borrowed: if set to true, only the dishes currently being used by the logged in user will be returned
     transaction: if set to true, then dishes will be returned with transaction details
     ```